smlevorse/SuperTicTacToe/README.txt

   -Start building a portfolio of professional projects

 Rough Plan:
   1) I will probably start with a simple text based version of the game in Java.              *COMPLETE*
-  2) From there I will work on porting it to a version with a user interface possibly in C#
+  2) From there I will work on porting it to a version with a user interface possibly in C#*  *COMPLETE*
   3) Web app?
   4) Mobile app?

+*For the version in C# with the user interface, I was not able to figure out how to use C# with github and Visual Studio, so I made it entirely separate from github.
+If you would like a copy, message me here and I will send you the source code.

 Notes:
 ~Starting College soon.
 College will take up time and slow down development